To provide guidelines for customers using deduction as a form of payment.

 Johnsonville honors deductions taken as payment for trade performance within the following specifications:

 - All documentation requirements submitted to Johnsonville will be subject to Johnsonville’s review in its reasonable satisfaction.

 - The deduction is for payment of previously approved promotions.

 - The customer meets all documentation requirements, including a valid customer invoice or “back-up” documentation, detailing the specific reason(s) for each deduction.
-“Back-up” is defined as a customer deal sheet signed by an authorized Johnsonville Sausage representative and proof of performance such as ad copy, billback/scanback data, etc. Examples will not be accepted.
+“Back-up” is defined as a customer deal sheet signed by an authorized Johnsonville representative and proof of performance such as ad copy, billback/scanback data, etc. Examples will not be accepted.

 Non-Promotional Pricing-Related Deductions

 Deductions for pricing errors that are not related to trade promotions (ie, pickup allowance) will be honored within the following guideline: